 REITs and REOCs share a lot of similarities in the way they operate and the investments they make.
 However, the types of entities come with certain functional and strategy differences that distinguish them.

 1. Distribution of Net Profit

-One of the main differences between such types of entities is how the net income generated from its key operating activities is used.
-REITs are required to distribute a majority of the net income as dividends to its shareholders.
+One of the main differences between such entities is how the net income generated from its key operating activities is used.
+REITs are required to distribute a majority of the net income as dividends to their shareholders.